“Gratitude is the best gift you can give yourself”- Steve Harvey.

-Steve Harvey quoted “Gratitude is the best gift you can give yourself”.
 Being grateful can transform one’s mood and satisfaction with life.
-The practice of being grateful can sometimes be underrated and underutilised.
-For not a lot of time and hard work being grateful can yield great results.
+The practise of being grateful can sometimes be underrated and underutilised.
+Being grateful can yield great results for not a lot of time and hard work.

 - Gratitude opens the door to more relationships